floesche/LED-Display_G2_Hardware_Arena/docs/g2_controller.md

 The Controller reads in pattern data from the CF card memory, accepts commands from the PC control program, and sends pattern data to the panels over the TWI bus.

-## Controller Hardware
+## Controller Hardware {#hardware}
-{:#hardware}

-The controller board contains 2 ATmega128 microcontrollers, one is dedicated to reading the pattern data from the CompactFlash card, and the other communicates with the PC and the panels display.
+The controller board contains 2 ATmega128 micro controller units (MCU), one is dedicated to reading the pattern data from the CompactFlash card, and the other communicates with the PC and the panels display.
 The PCB design has been modified, so that connections with a case are rather simple.

 - [Controller v2.2 PCB (pdf)](assets/controller_pcb_v2p2.pdf)
 - [Controller v2.2 schematic (pdf)](assets/controller_schematic_v2p2.pdf)

 ## Power supplies

 There are 2 options for supplying power to the controller board.
 An unregulated supply can be connected to the 3-pin header.
 This power is regulated down to 5 volts and used by the circuitry on the board.
 An inexpensive DC wall transformer is a good choice, at least 9V and 1-2 A, should be adequate.
 Use this connector when no panels (or just 1 or 2) are on the controller.
 The three pins are [`GND` `V+` `GND`], the suggested connector to use is a three pin female: [`GND` `V+` `Blank`].
 This way there is no possibility of switching power and ground.
 The other option is a 5-Pin DIN connector regulated supply.
 Looking head on at the supply connector, should have (Left to Right): Ground, no connect, Ground, no connect, + 5V.
-The two pins are not connected, so if a pre-built supply has something on these pins, it will be fine to use this supply, otherwise, modify the connector to this pinout.
+The two pins are not connected, so if a pre-built supply has something on these pins, it will be fine to use this supply, otherwise, modify the connector to this pin-out.
 The 5V, 10A power supply given in the [parts list](#parts-list) works very well.

 ## Controller Software